 For more information, see our article on how you can win your claim using a combination of impairments.

-Depending on the severity of your condition, your age, and whether you have other impairments, you may be able to win a claim for disability based on your Dupuytren’s.
-However, if Dupuytren’s is your only disabling condition and your case is denied, the techniques needed to win on appeal can be complicated.
+Depending on the severity of your condition, your age, and whether you have other impairments, you may be able to win a claim for disability based on your Dupuytren's.
+However, if Dupuytren's is your only disabling condition and your case is denied, the techniques needed to win on appeal can be complicated.
 Consider contacting an experienced disability attorney to discuss your case.
-To find an attorney in your area, use our attorney locator to set up a consultation with a local disability attorney.